Framework OND

 Not every company enters through the same point.
 These are the three most common ways we apply Framework OND.

-Staff augmentation with a clear onboarding path
+Staff augmentation with clear team integration

-Custom software with visible releases
+Custom software with visible deliveries

 Digital transformation in stages